Understanding Uterine Fibroids -- Diagnosis and Treatment

 If your fibroids aren't causing you any problems, it is reasonable to consider doing nothing.
 Not all fibroids grow.
 Even large fibroids may not cause any symptoms, and most fibroids shrink after menopause.
 But you should monitor their growth, especially if you develop symptoms such as bleeding or pain, by having exams every six months.

 To help prevent more growth of the fibroid, your doctor may recommend that you stop taking birth control pills or hormone replacement therapy.
-But in some cases, oral contraceptives are prescribed to help control the bleeding and anemia from fibroids, even though certain forms of the pill may cause fibroids to grow.
+But in some cases, oral contraceptives are prescribed to help control the bleeding and anemia from fibroids, even though in some circumstances hormones may cause fibroids to grow.

 Gonadotropin-releasing hormone (GnRH) agonists may be prescribed to shrink fibroids and reduce anemia.
 These drugs are expensive and shouldn't be taken for more than six months due to the risk of developing osteoporosis.
 A low-dose of progestin may be given with GnRH agonists to avoid osteoporosis and menopausal symptoms.
 Once women stop taking the drug, the fibroids regrow.
 Therefore, this treatment is usually given primarily to shrink the size of the fibroids or to improve anemia in preparation for surgery.

-SERMs, or selective estrogen receptor modulators, may be able to shrink fibroids without causing menopause symptoms.
+SERMs, or selective estrogen receptor modulators, may be able to shrink fibroids without causing menopause symptoms, but further investigation is needed to determine their efficacy.

 Progestin-releasing Intrauterine Device